-Liver biopsy, which involves the use of a needle to take a sample of liver tissue so that it may be examined under the microscope, is the gold standard for diagnosing non-alcoholic fatty liver disease.
+Liver biopsy, which involves the use of a needle to take a sample of liver tissue so that it may be examined under the microscope, is the gold standard for diagnosing metabolic dysfunction-associated steatotic liver disease.
 While it is currently the only way to confirm the diagnosis, in practice, a combination of blood tests and imaging is usually sufficient for a physician to establish the diagnosis in many patients.